 - Recommend our detailed Learning Center articles on the individual functions of Stackfield.

-- Inform users about the Info Room, if you have created one.
+- Inform all users about the Info Room, if you have created one.

 - Our blog informs about all updates and important changes.